gdt050579/AppCUI-rs/docs/chapter-3/custon-controls/containers.md

 - **Custom Controls** are typically leaf elements in the UI hierarchy - they represent individual interactive or display elements (buttons, labels, input fields, etc.)
 - **Custom Containers** are designed to hold and manage other controls - they act as layout managers or grouping elements that can contain child controls

-When creating a custom container, two aditional methods are available:
+When creating a custom container, two additional methods are available:

 | Method             | Description                                                                                                                                                                                      |
 | ------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |